IN-CORE/incore-lab/authenticator/README.md

 ## CONFIGURE jupyterhub
 - modify the `jupyterhub_config.py` line 90 - 96:
-    1. keycloak_pem_key_path should point to the absolute path that contains the keycloak RSA public key
+    1. keycloak_pem_key should point to the absolute path that contains the keycloak RSA public key
     2. auth_cookie_header is the cookie key
     3. auth_username_key is the field name of the username
     4. landing_page_login_url should point to the login page url; if token failed or not existing, jupyterhub will